 PARTNERS IN DETROIT'S REVITALIZATION: A VIDEO SERIES

 In 2011, Capital Impact launched a focused strategy to help revitalize Detroit through investments that promote inclusive growth.
 Our mix of financing supports multifamily and mixed-use developments as well as projects that increase access to critical social services like health care, education and healthy foods.
-We pair that effort with other programs such as our Equitable Development Initiative, which seeks to support real-estate developers of color through technical assistance and mentorships.
+We pair that effort with other programs such as our Equitable Development Initiative, which seeks to support real estate developers of color through technical assistance and mentorship.

 We invite you to learn more about those partners and the great work they are doing through our video series “Partner’s in Detroit’s Revitalization.”

 Director for Housing and Revitalization, City of Detroit

 The City of Detroit remains committed to relentlessly uplifting and revitalizing Detroit post-financial crisis.
 With organizations like Capital Impact Partners, the City is able to support investments and increase interest in target communities and neighborhoods.